astronomer/docs/learn/get-started-with-airflow-part-2.md

 Learn core Apache Airflow concepts in this hands-on tutorial using the Astro CLI.

-Use this tutorial after completing the [Get started with Apache Airflow](get-started-with-airflow.md) tutorial to learn about how to connect Airflow to external systems.
+Use this tutorial after completing [Part 1: Write your first DAG](get-started-with-airflow.md) to learn about how to connect Airflow to external systems.

 After you complete this tutorial, you'll be able to: